-What time that is depends on what kind of spa it is, whether you've been before, and what kind of experience you want to have.
-10 or 15 minutes can be enough for a basic day spa without amenities like locker rooms, robes, steam, and sauna.
+How earlier to arrive ahead of your appointment depends on what kind of spa it is, whether you've been before, and what kind of experience you want to have.
+Ten or 15 minutes can be enough for a basic day spa without amenities like locker rooms, robes, steam, and sauna.
 You may need a few minutes to fill out paperwork the first time.

 You don't need to get there too far in advance if all you're going to do is take your clothes off in the treatment room.
 Just leave yourself plenty of time to get there.
 There's nothing more stressful than racing to a massage.
 Better to get there a little early and relax than to get there late and miss part of your treatment.